decipher2k/Clientside-Predictor-for-Godot/README.txt

 ToDo:
 -individual nodes per player, if possible.
 If not, individual meshes.
 -callback functions for the "Dummy" nodes
--add a function to modify speed during runtime withouth restart -add animation and sound
+-add animation and sound

 =================================